-- · A person who has been laid-off from his/her job for no fault of his/her own, usually through downsizing or plant closure; - A person who is a displaced homemaker; - A person who was financially supported by a dislocated worker.
+- A person who has been laid-off from his/her job for no fault of his/her own, usually through downsizing or plant closure; - A person who is a displaced homemaker; - A person who was financially supported by a dislocated worker.

+Some funding is also available for adult students who do not meet the definition of a dislocated worker.
 To be considered for WIOA funds, a student must be admitted to an approved program, must have applied for a Pell Grant, and must have registered with the Mississippi State Employment Service.
 Eligibility is determined through the local WIN Center.